silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 The ones I liked most were Twitter, Flickr and LinkedIn.
 I’ve been a fairly early adopter.
 Then came Facebook and Instagram, which became the main reasons why I closed most of my accounts.
 I’ve had a love-hate relationship with Facebook since the beginning.
 The first time I logged in, I hated the interface, the colours, and couldn’t understand its purpose.
 In fact, I closed my account right away, only to be enticed back some time later by friends because _“we’re all on there and it’s fun”_.

 With Instagram, it’s been a slow burn.
-My love for photography should have been satysfied by the app, but it was also a moment where filters were heavily used — the other famous picture-taking app at the time was [Hipstamatic](https://hipstamatic.com/camera/){:target="_blank" rel="noopener" title="Go to the Hipstamatic website"} — and I preferred taking photos with a camera anyway.
+My love for photography should have been satysfied by the app, but it was also a moment where filters were heavily used — the other famous picture-taking app at the time was [Hipstamatic](https://hipstamatic.com/camera/){:title="Go to the Hipstamatic website"} — and I preferred taking photos with a camera anyway.

 As the popularity of Instagram grew, together with the quality of its content, I was hooked.
 I never deleted my Flickr account, but I barely visited the platform: at some point, it felt like everyone migrated over the squared-pictures app.
-When Facebook [bought Instagram for $1 billion in 2012](https://www.businessinsider.com/facebook-buys-instagram-for-1-billion-what-you-need-to-know-2012-4){:target="_blank" rel="noopener" title="Read the article on Business Insider"} though, its future became sadly clear.
+When Facebook [bought Instagram for $1 billion in 2012](https://www.businessinsider.com/facebook-buys-instagram-for-1-billion-what-you-need-to-know-2012-4){:title="Read the article on Business Insider"} though, its future became sadly clear.
 Fast-forward to January 2021: [I deactivated what I once considered my precious Instagram account](/personal/deactivated-my-instagram-account/){:title="Read the post on my website"}, and closed my WhatsApp.
 Before that, [I closed my Twitter](/personal/i-deleted-my-twitter-account/){:title="Read the post on my website"}, Facebook, and Pinterest accounts.
 Six months later, here’s what happened.

 ## The noise stopped